Select language

 What can you do?

-• Do not cover radiators with furniture or thick curtains.
+• Do not cover radiators with furniture or curtains and do not dry clothes on them.

 Water at a premium!